JacobPuff/interview-homework-stuff/README.md

 Features I'm shooting for:
 - Two different types of control systems:
+    - Dynamic (meaning there are sensors in the ground) [CHECK]
     - Time based
-    - Dynamic (meaning there are sensors in the ground)
 - Two different traffic patterns:
-    - Random
+    - Random [CHECK]
-    - E/W heavy (like side streets turning on to a highway)
+    - E/W heavy (like side streets turning on to a highway) [CHECK]
     - Maybe a super even round robin?
 Not the most interesting, so maybe not.
+[CHECK]
 - Manual controls for adding cars to lanes
 - Fun UI elements instead of probably a text based skeleton.
 I want cars to be shown turning!
 Fancy looking traffic lights!
 Maybe even sprites!
 - A "historical" toggle for each of the control systems to _supplement_ the control system with historical traffic data, allowing for changes on the fly.